In This Post:

-As I continue to dive into the TikTok app, I’ve discovered that other teachers who use the app.
+I am always aiming to look for useful apps that will enhance my life and also improve my education and as I continue to dive into the TikTok app, I’ve discovered that other teachers use the app and it has been very successful.
 While TikTok is still used by mostly teens, statistics show that adult use of the app doubled from September 2018-September 2019 with 14 million daily active users (Mohsin, 2019).
 This tells me it’s an untapped source for building relationships and connections with teachers!

 Teachers are creating mini-lectures.
 Others are creating content with their students.
 Some are choosing to build and create relationships with their students.
 No matter what the use, it’s beneficial.

 With TikTok, you can record from 1-60 seconds of content.
 Check out these four easy ways to collaborate and build relationships with teachers using TikTok!